GoogleCloudDataproc/cloud-dataproc/spark-tensorflow/README.md

 however, are much better suited to implementation in Spark.

-Therefore, we will impose a demarcation between Spark and TensorFlow at the preprocessing phase with all Analyzers being implemented and Spark and all Transformers being implemented in TensorFlow.
+Therefore, we will impose a demarcation between Spark and TensorFlow at the preprocessing phase with all Analyzers being implemented with Spark and all Transformers being implemented in TensorFlow.
 We will load artifacts produced by Spark into TensorFlow to inform the Transformers.